|BLOG | SITE MAP | CONTACT | DEALER LOCATOR|

 People have been injured by attempting to close a door by placing their fingers in an open section joint and pulling down on the door.
-Some garage doors, like our Raynor Innovations Series garage doors, are now being equipped with finger-protected section joints that won't allow you to place your fingers in the joint.
+Some garage doors are now being equipped with finger-protected section joints that won't allow you to place your fingers in the joint.
 As a safety precaution, however, never attempt to place your fingers in the section joint.

 The corner brackets are the two brackets that are attached to the lower left and lower right corners of the garage door.
 The cables that lift your garage door are typically attached to these brackets.

 Since these cables are under high tension, the brackets could fly dangerously when disconnected.
 Only an experienced technician should service these brackets.

 Garage doors are typically balanced either by torsion springs or extension springs.
 Extension springs are generally mounted just above the horizontal track, perpendicular to the closed garage door.
 They provide lifting power by stretching.

 If an extension spring breaks, broken spring parts can cause injury by flying around the garage.
 However, a safety cable, installed inside each extension spring, can contain the spring and prevent injury.
 If you have extension springs but do not have a safety cable, call your nearest Raynor Dealer for a safety inspection.
 Only an experienced technician should service garage door springs.

 Garage doors are typically balanced either by torsion springs or extension springs.
 Torsion springs are usually mounted above a closed door, parallel and horizontal to the top section of the door.
 They provide lifting power for the door by winding and unwinding while the door is opened and closed.